gvanem/Dump1090/README.md

     c:\dev\Dump1090> dump1090 --interactive
     ```

-To run the program in interactive mode, with networking support and connecting
+To run the program in interactive mode, with network support and connecting
 to your browser to **http://localhost:8080**, use this command:
   ```
   c:\dev\Dump1090> dump1090 --interactive --net